 Health savings account (HSA) contribution limits are set by the IRS and may change from year to year.
 The combined contribution limits from all sources (employer, employee, friends, and family) are listed in the table below.
 There is no annual minimum contribution amount.
 You make your annual contribution election within the Oracle US Benefits Enrollment System.
 You may change your annual election at any time during the year by selecting a new annual amount within the Oracle US Benefits Enrollment System.
-You can be the first of the month following your election.
+Once you make your change it will become effective on the first of the month following your election.
 See the table below for Oracle's seed maximums.

 Medical Plan Election Coverage Tier Contribution Maximum (Excluding Catch-Up) Contribution Maximum (Including \$1,000 Catch-Up)

-2020
+2016

-Employee \$3,550 \$4,550
+Employee \$3,350 \$4,350

-Family \$7,100 \$8,100
+Family \$6,750 \$7,750

-2019
+2017

-Employee Only \$3,500 \$4,500
+Employee Only \$3,400 \$4,400

-Family \$7,000 \$8,000
+Family \$6,750 \$7,750